kunshksingh/gmail-magicka/README.md

 Step 1: Clone repository

-Step 2: Navigate to chrome://extensions/ and click 'Load Unpacked' (top left)
+Step 2: Navigate to chrome://extensions/ and ensure "Developer Mode" is on (top right)

+Step 3: Click 'Load Unpacked' (top left)

 Step 3: Navigate to the root of the repository and hit select or confirm